namoklom/neurocut-u2net/README.md

 The **Customize** menu in **NeuroCut** allows users to personalize the background of their cropped images in an intuitive and visually engaging interface.
 After successfully removing the background in the **Crop** section, users can upload the resulting cropped image here to begin customization.
 The interface offers several options for background styling, including selecting a solid color through a color picker, choosing from a range of preset gradient themes, or uploading a new custom background image.

-Users can experiment with professional gradient themes such as Ocean, Sunset, Aurora, Midnight, and Corporate Blue — each designed to enhance different types of subjects and moods.
+Users can experiment with professional gradient themes such as Ocean, Sunset, NeonPink, and BluePurple, each designed to enhance different types of subjects and moods.
 For instance, in the example shown, the previously cropped orangutan image is placed on an **Ocean** gradient background, creating a vibrant and nature-inspired look that draws focus to the subject while maintaining an aesthetically pleasing visual balance.

 Additionally, users have the flexibility to upload their own background image, which can be anything from a brand template, product showcase, or scenic photo.
 All customization options are rendered in real time, allowing users to instantly preview the result before downloading their finalized image in high quality.
 This menu is especially useful for content creators, photographers, and digital designers looking for a fast and elegant way to style their images with AI-powered background control.